PatchaIT/TheRenewTTS/README.md

 - 2023/01/27 v1.0.5
   - Removed typo oddity into a comment
   - Exported utility functions into dedicated new library
+- 2023/07/30 v1.0.6
+  - Flag to preview textually in chat the reading text
+  - Channel owner doesn't need to pay anymore to use TTS
+  - Possibility to allow choosing TTS language into chat command

 ## Getting Started